 This is perhaps the hardest part.
 In order to decide which marketing model to take forward, you need to know at the outset what you want your marketing to achieve.
 Once you’ve done this, you can flesh out the role and function of marketing, and the scope of work involved.

 This should ideally be part of the business planning process and will ensure you make informed decisions.
 For example, are you launching a new product or service and need to make people aware of it, is lead generation the main goal and setting up a new database and CRM system, or do you need to run more tactical campaigns to help with seasonality, or create marketing collateral as part of addressing customer retention?
-Without knowing the skills and expertise required, it will be difficult to decide which route to pursue.
+Without knowing the skills and expertise required, it can tough to decide which route to pursue.

 Having worked for many years both in-house and for agencies, I can certainly see the merits of both.
 I've used my experiences to examine both options and hopefully make it a bit easier for you to decide which option to implement.